prestodb/tempto/README.md

 ```

 The LDAP Server used must be configured with an admin user and password who has privileges to create entities.
-If a similar entry already exists in the LDAP server, then the fulfiller will ignore adding that entry.

 ##### LdapObjectDefinition